The Pure Cremation Cost of Funerals Index calculates the average cost of a traditional funeral across England, Scotland and Wales.

 Funeral costs not included in the price calculations

-There are many additional funeral costs that a family may incur – either through choice or necessity – which would increase the average price beyond the figures calculated by this research.
+There are many additional funeral costs that a family may incur – either through choice or necessity – which would increase the average price beyond the figures calculated within this index.
 These include:

 Service / send-off costs

 Unlike some funeral cost research reports, we have not included any costs for a service or send-off separate to that at the crematorium.
 So, no venue or catering costs, for instance.
-That means research can be a clear comparison of costs between traditional funerals and pure cremations.
+That means the index can be a clear comparison of costs between traditional funerals and pure cremations.

-The full list of funeral directors used in the research can be requested.
+The full list of funeral directors used in the index can be requested.